When transfer duty applies

 After assessing your documents, the assessor tells you how much duty you have to pay.
 After you pay the duty, they stamp your documents and return them to you.

 You can then lodge your transfer with the relevant agency.
-For land, this is usually the Department of Natural Resources and Mines.
+For land, this is usually the Department of Resources.

 Find out more about getting your documents stamped and paying transfer duty.

 Transfer duty may also apply to transactions involving: